projectcalico/calico/docs/source/l3-interconnectFabric.rst

 servers within the same rack to communicate, they will be routed through the ToR.
-Therefore, each server will have one peering to each ToR it is connected to, and each ToR will have a peering with each compute serer that it is connected to (normally, all the compute servers in the rack).
+Therefore, each server will have one peering to each ToR it is connected to, and each ToR will have a peering with each compute server that it is connected to (normally, all the compute servers in the rack).

 The inter--ToR connectivity considerations are the same in scale and